nicolas2192/DataTau/README.md

 ## :boom: Data what?

 DataTau.net gathers the most relevant data related articles from a wide variety of websites and puts them in one place.
 It doesn't matter if your are a rookie or veteran, if you are more into data engineering than data science.
 You will certainly find something interesting to read and broaden your knowledge.
 It also has a dynamic ranking system which means that most liked articles will be placed first.
-If you havent checked it out yet, you should give it a shot.
+If you havent checked it out yet, you should give it a shot [here](https://datatau.net/ "DataTau's Homepage").

-However great it might be, this page has some shortcomings.
+However great it might be, this site has some shortcomings.
 It does not have a newsletter service, for instance.
-This is where DataTau Scraper steps into the action.
-A simple pyhton script, this scraper address the problem by scraping the site and then sending those top articles to any email of choice.
+This is where DataTau Scraper comes into play.
+A simple pyhton script addresses the problem by scraping the site and sending those top articles by email to any recepient.

 <p align="center">
   <img width="631" height="469" src="readme/res.png">